signupsoftware/TEMP-Docs-BC/docs/user-manual/1-welcome-to-exflow/6-get-started.md

 ## License Provider
-Go to: **SignUp Software License Provider**
+Go to: **ExFlow License Provider**

-New customers and installations will use SignUp Software License Provider.
+New customers and installations will use ExFlow License Provider.

 The new License Provider tool has been updated to offer more granular control over SignUp Software Applications and their individual features.